rnoronha/recipes/scallion pancakes.md

 * 240g AP flour
 * 2g salt
 * 180g boiling water, plus up to 60g extra (240g total)
+* 6g oil

 ### Dough recipe:

 1. Put flour and salt in bowl
 2. Slowly add 180 grams boiling water to flour, then the extra if it doesn't come together
 4. Once it's a ball knead until smooth
-5. Put in a bowl or wrap with saran wrap and rest for at least 30 min and up to overnight
+5. Put in a bowl or wrap with saran wrap and rest for at least 20 min
+6. Fold in oil
+7. Let rest 2 hours
+6. Separate dough out into four balls
+7. Roll into a cylinder and flatten
+8. Cover in oil
+9. Let rest for 2 hours

 ### Scallion oil:
 * 30 grams neutral oil, hot (nearly smoking)